 - A UE can have a MM context established with the network without requiring the establishment of any PDU Sessions, but a PDU Session can be established simultaneously to an MM context.

-- For each MM context, a UE can associate multiple SM contexts (i.e. PDU Sessions).
+- For each MM context, a UE can associate multiple NSM contexts (i.e. PDU Sessions).

 - The attempt to establish any PDU Sessions in relation to an MM context is authorized based on the UE previously having established an MM context.

-- In this solution, it is assumed that the UE is aware of the connectivity requirements for applications/services (e.g. what data network is required for an application/service, what specific connectivity requirements with respect to the transport, e.g. the type of session continuity for the IP flows, etc.).
-It is furthermore assumed that when applications require connectivity, they either provide specific connectivity requirements (e.g. regarding session continuity; type of connectivity in terms of local breakout, remote; etc.) or the UE is configured with information regarding connectivity requirements of specific applications.
-Therefore, in this solution the UE may provide application connectivity requirements to the network during PDU Session establishment.
-The network authorises the application connectivity requirements provided by the UE based on the subscriber profile.

-Editor's note: The exact relationship between session management and session continuity requires further study and depends on the solutions developed for session continuity.

-Editor's note: It is FFS whether and how the UE can be configured with such information, if applications cannot provide such requirements. e.g. in the same way that in EPC it was possible to define per-application ANDSF policies based on application ID, similarly per-application ID connectivity requirements could be provided in the UE.

 - UP-GW selection and allocation is performed upon establishment of a PDU Session.
 UP-GW selection for a PDU Session is performed considering the connectivity requirements of the PDU Session to enable optimized establishment of the data path for each PDU Session.